-- NI-488.2 Installer is the software installation program. - NI-488 INIT is an INIT that loads the device drivers for installed National Instruments GPIB interfaces when you power on or restart your Macintosh. - NI-488 Config is a control panel configuration utility that you can use to examine or change the software settings. - PCI_GPIB is a native PowerMac device driver which supports the PCI-GPIB interface. - The C LI and BASIC LI folders contain language interfaces for Macintosh Programmer's Workshop (MPW) C, THINK C, Metrowerks CodeWarrior C, FutureBASIC, and a shared library for C programmers. - IBIC 488.2 is an interactive GPIB control utility. - NI-488.2 Test is a software diagnostic utility. - IBDIAG NUBUS, IBDIAG PCI, and IBDIAG PCMCIA are hardware diagnostic utilities. - The Ethernet folder contains utilities that are applicable only if you have a National Instruments GPIB-ENET. - The Read Me file contains the latest updates and corrections to the manual when appropriate.
+- NI-488.2 Installer is the software installation program. - NI-488 INIT is an INIT file that loads the device drivers for installed National Instruments GPIB interfaces when you power on or restart your Macintosh. - NI-488 Config is a control panel configuration utility that you can use to examine or change the software settings. - The C LI and BASIC LI folders contain language interfaces for Macintosh Programmer's Workshop (MPW) C, THINK C, Metrowerks CodeWarrior C, and FutureBASIC. - MacGPIB.shlb is a shared library for C programmers developing applications for the PowerPC platform. - IBIC 488.2 is an interactive GPIB control utility. - NI-488.2 Test is a software diagnostic utility. - IBDIAG NUBUS, IBDIAG PCI, and IBDIAG PCMCIA are hardware diagnostic utilities. - The Ethernet folder contains utilities that are applicable only if you have a National Instruments GPIB-ENET. - The Read Me file contains the latest updates and corrections to the manual when appropriate. - PCCARD-GPIB is a native Power Mac device driver for Power Books that adhere to PC Card 3.0.